manutter51/barnum/README.md

     (ns my.namespace
       (:require [barnum.api :as ev]))

-The core functionality of Barnum can be broken down into five types of tasks.
+The core functionality of Barnum can be broken down into four types of tasks.

  * Defining events
  * Registering validation functions
  * Registering event handlers
- * Registering timeouts and timeout handlers on an event
  * Firing events

 In addition, Barnum has functions for checking the number of handlers